MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/gestures/pinch.md

 ---
-title: "Adding a Pinch Gesture Recognizer"
+title: "Adding a pinch gesture recognizer"
 description: "This article explains how to use the pinch gesture to perform interactive zoom of an image at the pinch location." ms.prod: xamarin ms.assetid: 832F7810-F0CF-441A-B04A-3975F3FB8B29